 Smart Cities Student Independent Study

-The LTC has also collaborated with University of California, Riverside (UCR) to create an independent study course for a group of students.
-Under the guidance of Professor Ronald Loveridge (UCR) and Professor Kimberly Collins (CSUSB), the student researchers defined the key issues in the region by proceeding with online expert dialogues, literature review, and interviews with regional transportation leaders.
-Furthermore, they analyzed the policy capabilities and organizational framework of local and state governments to see if the current governing bodies are ready to adapt to smart transportation 2.0 technologies.
-To learn more about their research, please visit the website below.
+The LTC collaborated with University of California, Riverside (UCR) in an independent study course for UCR political science students.
+Under the guidance of Professor Ronald Loveridge (UCR) and Professor Kimberly Collins (CSUSB), the student researchers defined the key issues to smart transportation in the region.
+Their work included a review of the pertinent literature and interviews with regional transportation leaders.
+A primary goal of the work was to analyze the policy capabilities and organizational framework of local and state governments to see if the current governing bodies are ready to adapt to smart transportation 2.0 technologies.
+The full analysis can be found in the following website:

 City of Rialto Safe Routes to School Project

 Parents of school children have become skeptical of letting their children walk or bike to school due to traffic safety, crime, access to transportation, pollution, health issues and other factors.

 The CSUSB Leonard Transportation Center has been working closely with the City of Rialto in providing research assistance with the development of a grant application for the Safe Routes to School (SR2S) program.
 The grant provides funding for infrastructure projects that aim to make walking and biking safer for students of Rialto schools.